 Boiling Water Canning

-Water bath canners have been around from many years.
+Water bath canners have been around for many years.
 The technology has not changed that much.
 Here is the basic equipment you will need to get started:

 Water Bath Canner With Rack